 The goal of this post is to provide you with information about when WordPress 6.1 is expected to be released, what will be the focus, and how you can prepare your website.

-A preliminary WordPress 6.1 roadmap has been released by the WordPress core development team and covers key areas of work that will be addressed prior to the official release of 6.1 on June 12, 2022.
-It is anticipated that the WordPress Core team will release the update on November 1, 2022.
+The WordPress core development team has released a preliminary WordPress 6.1 roadmap.
+It covers key areas of work that will be addressed prior to the official release of 6.1 on June 12, 2022.
+The WordPress Core team is anticipated to release the update on November 1, 2022.

-There have been a number of new features introduced in WordPress 5.9 and 6.0, which will be improved and expanded in WordPress 6.1.
-Visual editing and site-wide editing are two new features added in WordPress 5.9 and 6.0.
+A number of new features have been introduced in WordPress 5.9 and 6.0, which will be improved and expanded in WordPress 6.1.
+Two new features added in WordPress 5.9 and 6.0 are visual editing and site-wide editing.
 For more information on WordPress 6.0 and full site editing, see our guide.

 Following is a list of things to look forward to in 6.1: